-No-penalty CDs don’t have early withdrawal penalties.
+If you need a little more flexibility when it comes to withdrawals, you may want to look into a no-penalty CD, which doesn't have early withdrawal penalties.
 (Hence the name.)
 Depending on the bank, you can typically withdraw the money beginning seven days after a no-penalty CD is funded.

-In addition to providing access to your money, the no-penalty CD has an additional benefit: you can withdraw your money if interest rates go up and put it into another CD with a higher interest rate, without having to wait for the term to end.
+In addition to providing access to your money, the no-penalty CD has an additional benefit: You can withdraw your money if interest rates go up and put it into another CD with a higher interest rate without having to wait for the term to end.

 Both provide flexibility and a return on your savings, but there are clear differences that will appeal to different needs.